lmaskeri/Identifying-Genes-Associated-with-Symptom-Status/README.md

 ```
 python3 getAnnotations.py
 ```
+### Output:
+Individual annotations for each strain in Annotations folder ProteinSeqs folder with a file of protein sequences of every CDS for each strain ProteinSeqs.faa file that contains all protein sequences for every strain (for use in uClust)
 ### 2. Obtain Clusters and Centroid Sequences Using Usearch

 Run the usearch command to obtain clusters: